-Running can make equally dramatic changes in your life: it improves your health and can have a transformative effect on the way you live.
-We recently did a detailed article on more than 70 benefits of running —while some of these may take time to take shape, the benefits below can take almost immediate effect.
+Running can make dramatic changes in your life: it improves your health and can have a transformative effect on the way you live.
+However, these effects may feel like such a long way off when you’re a novice runner.
+While it’s true — there are more than 70 benefits of running — some of the benefits may take time to feel, the 10 below may change your life almost immediately.

-It’s been shown that running can instantly improve your mood.
-If you are feeling down and out for no obvious reason, try going out for a run.
-Just 15 to 20 minutes of running can boost your energy and lift your mood.
-Aerobic exercise is known to produce endorphins, the body’s natural pain, and stress-fighting chemicals, that are responsible for the famous post-workout “runner’s high.”
+Running can instantly improve your mood.
+If you are feeling down and out, try going out for a run.
+Just 15 to 20 minutes is all it takes to boost your energy and lift your mood.
+Aerobic exercise produces endorphins, the body’s natural pain and stress fighting chemicals that are responsible for the famous post-workout “runner’s high.”

 Many of us struggle with negative thoughts that take over our minds and leave us feeling drained and unproductive.
-Managing stress and staying motivated are two major factors in maintaining a positive mindset.
-While post-run endorphins can play a big role in relieving stress, setting goals, and watching your progress over time can be a great motivator.
-Remember, even just 15 minutes of physical activity is proven to provide a release and increase optimism.
+Running can help you manage anxiety by providing a physical outlet for stress and a tangible motivator.
+Focusing on your progress can help you develop a positive, forward-looking mindset.
+Remember, even 15 minutes of physical activity is proven to provide a release and increase optimism.

-Running and aerobic exercise causes your natural cortisol levels to increase.
+Running and aerobic exercise cause your natural cortisol levels to increase.
 This helps aid in information retention.
 Running is also known to boost your brain-derived neurotrophic factor (BDNF) which is necessary for memorization.
 Another study found that running is the best recreational activity after a learning session.
-If you want the information to stick after a training session, consider going out for a run.
+If you want the information to stick, consider going out for a run.

 Getting up early and going out to run is the epitome of discipline, which is often a key factor in success.
 Less than 5% of adults spend the recommended 30 minutes on physical activity in a day.
 The self-discipline you cultivate by setting an intentional routine like running could blend into the rest of your life!

 You can inspire friends and family to run by sharing your milestones.
+(Easy to do with the Runkeeper app!)
 A recent study found that people are inspired to run more frequently, faster, and longer after looking at the running habit of friends.

-Studies have found that some physical activity, especially in the morning, can help make it easier to fall asleep at night.
-It is also proven to improve the quality and time of sleep.
+Studies show that some physical activity, especially in the morning, can help make it easier to fall asleep at night.
+It is also proven to improve the quality and duration of sleep.